-Along with celebration and festivities, the first week of the new year is generally laced with introspection and staunch resolution making.
+Along with celebration and festivities, the first week of the new year is generally laced with introspection and staunch resolution-making.
 Resolutions can, unfortunately, put you under pressure to make big, life-changing decisions.
 But this does not have to be the case.
 In fact, individuals who start small are likely to stick to their resolutions much longer.
-Here are a few small, but impactful, ways you can pledge to stay healthy in 2019.

 When your body doesn’t get the water it requires, it is unable to perform several crucial functions such as flushing out toxic wastes and maintaining body temperature.
 Dehydration can cause you to feel tired, unable to focus and can affect your mood.
 It is generally a good idea to drink about 2-3 litres of water every day, irrespective of whether you are thirsty.
 If you are in a warmer climate, you will have to drink a little more water than this to make up for what you lose through perspiration.